 MYCOTOXIN CONTAMINATION IN THE FOOD SUPPLY CHAIN

 Mycotoxins are poisonous compounds produced by certain species of fungi growing on grain and feed products when stored in unsafe moisture content conditions.
-Mycotoxins cause, at very low dosages (parts per million (ppm) or parts per billion (ppb)), a variety of human and animal health problems.
+Mycotoxins cause, at very low dosages – parts per million (ppm) or even parts per billion (ppb) – a variety of human and animal health problems.
 The ingestion of mycotoxins can produce both short-term and chronic toxicities ranging from death to chronic interferences of the central nervous, cardiovascular, pulmonary systems, and of the alimentary tract.

-The mycotoxins have attracted worldwide attention, over the past 30 years, firstly because of their perceived impact on human health, secondly because of the economic losses accruing from condemned foods/feeds and decreased animal productivity and, thirdly, because of the serious impact of mycotoxin contamination on internationally traded commodities.
-It is estimated, for example, that the cost of managing the mycotoxin problem on the North American continent is approximately $5 billion.
+Mycotoxins have attracted worldwide attention, over the past 30 years, firstly because of their perceived impact on human health, secondly because of the economic losses accruing from condemned foods/feeds and decreased animal productivity and, thirdly, because of the serious impact of mycotoxin contamination on internationally traded commodities.
+The cost of managing the mycotoxin problem in North America is estimated at $5 billion.

 For access to the full article you may follow this link.